Jonathan India Player Props: Reds vs. Dodgers

 Jonathan India At The Plate

-- India will look to extend his four-game hitting streak.
-He's batting .211 with one homer in his last games.
+- India is batting .300 with one homer during his last outings and is riding a five-game hitting streak.

-- India has picked up an RBI in 30.0% of his games this season, with two or more RBI in 10.0% of his games.
-He has also produced three or more runs in three contests.
+- India has picked up an RBI in 31.1% of his games this season, with two or more RBI in 9.8% of his games.
+He has also driven in three or more runs in three contests.

-- In 61.7% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.